2019 Cricket World Cup final: Match details

-Post-match
+Post-match and legacy

 Reaction

 The closeness of the match, with scores being level even after the end of the Super Over and England claiming the tie-breaker by having scored more boundaries throughout the match, combined with the dramatic turn of events in the final hour and the fact that it was played as a Cricket World Cup Final, led to many former and active players, analysts and media outlets describing it as the greatest cricket match ever played.
 Former England one-day bowler Stuart Broad called it "the best white ball game of all time".
 England players Joe Root and Jonny Bairstow declared the World Cup Final as "the greatest game ever".

 The Guardian's live commentator wrote: "That is the most amazing game I have ever seen in my life."
 The Sydney Morning Herald called it "one of the most dramatic clashes in cricket history", while ABC News referred to it as "the greatest ODI ever played".
 The headline of The Week was "Super human Ben Stokes drags England to victory in the greatest cricket match".
 With Novak Djokovic and Roger Federer contesting the Wimbledon Championships' longest ever singles final (which finished during the World Cup Final), and Lewis Hamilton winning the British Grand Prix on the same day, it was referred to as a "golden sporting Sunday".